 Individuals may not receive gift subscriptions and/or publications from another incarcerated individual, or the friends or family of another unrelated incarcerated individual.

-A comprehensive list of publications reviewed by the Publications Review Committee, which includes allowed and restricted publications.
+A comprehensive list of book denials reviewed by the Publications Review Committee, which includes restricted books.

-All incoming mail and publications is reviewed by prison facility mailroom employees.
+All incoming mail and publications are reviewed by prison facility mailroom employees.
 When rejecting mail, mailroom employees will provide written notice (DOC 05-525 Rejection Notice form) to the inmate with the reason for rejection.
-Please see Rejection Reasons for a list of reasons why mail and publications may be rejected.

 Publication Review Process